 The starting date for any course applied toward the degree must be no earlier than six years before the graduation date.
-If this condition cannot be met, the student may petition the Graduate College's Office of Academic Affairs for an extension.
-Any courses that fall outside the six-year time limit must be revalidated.
+If this condition cannot be met, the student

 Doctoral Degree Candidates

 Doctoral study must be completed within six years of the date of approval of the program of study.
 An extension will require an agreed upon schedule for the completion